rokath/trice/docs/TriceUserGuide.md

     // trice( "Hi!" );
     ```

 - All parameters inside one trice have the same bit width.
-If for example there are a single double and 10 bytes values, the needed trice macro is `trice64` providing 8 bytes space for all parameter values, therefore increasing the transmit overhead, but this can be handled by splitting into 2 trices:
+If for example there are a single double and 10 bytes values, the needed trice macro is `trice64` providing 8 bytes space for all parameter values, therefore increasing the transmit overhead.
+With the default TCOBS framing the overhead is marginal because of the compression.
+Also this can be handled by splitting into 2 trices:

   ```C
   // 92 bytes: 4 bytes header plus 11 times 8 bytes